ebaran/docs/docs/tutorials/vscode.md

 A) Breakpoint

-B) Hover over a variable with cursor
+B) Hover over a variable with the cursor

 C) See the Data Tip with the contents